-Competitive Travel is designed for players who want to compete in local, regional and national tournaments and the most competitive leagues in the state.
-In order to play on Competitive Travel, each player must participate in tryouts and be evaluating by the coaching and director staff.
+Competitive teams are designed for players who want to compete in local, regional, and national tournaments and the most competitive leagues in the state.
+In order to play on Competitive teams, each player must participate in tryouts and be evaluated by the coaching and director staff.
 Those who participated in the tryouts this last May should have been notified in early June whether they made one of our teams, along with your coaching assignment.
 Most responded and reserved their spots by making your online deposit payment.
 Unfortunately, some parents did not commit by making their payment and their child may have been removed from the roster, pending payment.
 By delaying payment, you are at risk of losing your spot and being demoted to another team.
 Please contact your coach regarding your status.
 Other teams have not been announced as we wait until the fall to see if we have enough players or join age groups.
 After the first week, we should know everyone’s status and notify all parents of changes.

 Teams will not be chosen because…

 - They are best friends.

 - The parents get along and want to keep the group together.

 We know that some decisions may not be in accordance with parents’ or players’ opinions, but we ask you to kindly respect the process.
 If a parent would like to discuss their player’s selection on a particular team, they should speak directly with the coach or the Director of Coaching.

 - RESPECT for the principles of the game and be loyal to them.

 - RESPECT for your opponent.

 - RESPECT for moral integrity over winning at any cost.

 - RESPECT for the team crest of Key Biscayne Soccer Club and its history, keep it going with pride.